Student giving presentation

 3MT is not an exercise in trivializing or ‘dumbing-down’ research but challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.
 The challenge for participants is to take all the months spent on research and writing their thesis or dissertation and distill it down to a three-minute summary!

-REGISTRATION FOR THE 2023 PRELIMINARY ROUNDS (CLOSED)
+REGISTRATION FOR THE 2025 PRELIMINARY ROUNDS

 Important Dates

-3MT Preliminary Rounds Registration Ends
+3MT Preliminary Round 1 Registration Ends

 11:59 p.m.